-To facilitate this, EHS has developed a Laboratory Safety Orientation Procedure (see below) and accompanying Laboratory Safety Orientation Checklist (EHS-FORM-072).
-The use of this procedure and checklist is currently optional but highly recommended.
+To facilitate this, EHS has developed the Laboratory Safety Orientation Procedure below and accompanying Laboratory Safety Orientation Checklist.
+The use of this procedure and checklist is currently optional, but highly recommended.

 Laboratory: Laboratory in this context refers to any teaching or research facility where chemical, biological, radioactive or other hazardous materials are used or stored, where hazardous instruments or equipment are used, or where hazardous processes (e.g., lasers) are performed.
 This does not apply to areas such as computer labs, language labs or music labs.

 Laboratory Personnel: faculty, staff, students (undergraduate, graduate), postdoctoral fellows, visitors, volunteers and others regularly working, studying or conducting research in McGill University laboratories.

 Laboratory Supervisor: Laboratory Supervisor refers to anyone who, as a function of his/her responsibilities, oversees a laboratory or other area where chemical, biological, radioactive or other hazardous materials are used and stored or where lasers or other hazardous equipment are used.
 This would include Lab Superintendents, Lab Managers, Principal Investigations and/or Research Directors.

 Laboratory Safety Orientation

 All Laboratory Personnel should be provided with a laboratory safety orientation that includes, but is not limited to, the following: